roqdraw/birthday_news/README.md

 11. When person's task has been completed, person piggybacks onto team member's current task or sets out to do a new task.
 --------------------------------------

-### Link to your user stories – who are your users, what do they want, and why?
+### User stories – who are your users, what do they want, and why?
+People who are seeking for a unique birthday presents for others or curious about what happened on their birthday since they were born till now.
+They are able to see the articles and filter the articles according to the categories given.
+We provided a feature of bookmark as well if they want to store specific articles in a folder.
+If they bookmarked based on their birthday, bookmark articles will be stored in a folder name "My Articles", if they search manually to check with somebody else's birthday, they can save the articles in a folder and they can give a name for the folder.

 --------------------------------------